syaisyah/Project-Todo/server/api_doc.md

 ```
 {
-  "message": "<invalid email or password>"
+  "message": "<Invalid email or password>"
 }
 ```